West Side, Chicago: Primary and secondary schools

 Chicago Public Schools operates the public schools on the West Side, including many elementary schools.
 The West Side was heavily affected by Mayor Rahm Emanuel's school closures of 2013.

 High schools in the area include Crane High School, Clemente High School, Orr High School, Marshall High School, Juarez High School, Manley High School, Wells High School, Farragut Career Academy, and the Little Village Lawndale High School Campus.

 Whitney M. Young Magnet High School, one of the highest-performing high schools in the city and nation.

 Two selective enrollment high schools are located on the West Side: George Westinghouse College Prep and Whitney M. Young College Prep.
 Students from all over the city can apply to these schools and admission is based on grades, attendance, and exam scores.

 There are many charter schools throughout this section of the city.
 The Noble Network of Charter Schools operates numerous campuses throughout the West Side, and its original location, Noble Street College Prep, is located in West Town.

 The Chicago High School for the Arts has moved from its former location on the South Side in Bronzeville to its new location in the recently closed Lafayette Elementary school near Augusta Boulevard and California Avenue.
-This gives a new high school option to the new gentrifier white, middle-class residents of the area whose homes are zoned to poorly performing, predominantly Black and Latino-populated high schools such as Wells High School and Clemente High School.
+The new location provides another high school option for residents of the area, including those whose homes are zoned to high schools such as Wells High School and Clemente High School.

 Dr. Pedro Albizu Campos Puerto Rican High School located in Humboldt Park is an alternative school created in the 1970s to remedy the high drop-out rate of Puerto Rican youth in Chicago.
 The school uses a critical pedagogy to engage students in restoring and empowering their community by teaching students the history of figures such as Pedro Albizu Campos and Oscar López Rivera.

 The Roman Catholic Archdiocese of Chicago operates area Catholic schools, most notably St. Ignatius College Prep.